 - Fall & Winter Terms (September start of classes to end of April)

 - Summer Term (May start of classes to end of August).

 Departments and units seeking ISEF grants complete a job description for approval on the Career Centre's online job posting system.
 The Position Type must be tagged “ISEF (International Student Employment Fund)”.
-York International reviews the applications on a rolling weekly basis in April-May for summer term positions and July/August for fall/winter term position.
+York International reviews summer term positions in April-May and fall/winter term positions in August/mid-September.
+The deadline to submit 2017/18 fall/winter positions is September 8, 2017.
 Departments and units are notified of the review results through the online job posting system.

 In order to receive the grant, departments and units must ensure their position has been approved for ISEF and their employee maintains eligibility to hold an ISEF position during the employment contract.
 No exceptions will be made.
 Funding transfers are initiated by a call for hours in August for summer term positions and March for fall/winter term positions.
 Student information for ISEF is found above.

 A Social Insurance Number is a nine-digit number that you need to work in Canada or to have access to government programs and benefits.
 It allows an employer to process payroll while informing the Canadian Revenue Agency of the amount of money a person earns.

 If an international student has received a job offer regardless on or off campus, the student must apply for a SIN before he/she can receive earnings and benefits.
 International students can obtain SIN onsite by presenting original passport, study permit as well as a full time enrolment letter from York at any Service Canada location.
 Please click here to find out more about SIN.